 #10: SHOP – SANTA CRUZ STYLE

 Who doesn’t love getting a little something special from Santa Cruz?
 Whether it’s surf apparel at O’Neill Surf Shop, some special treasures from the Craft Gallery or Annieglass, stylish succulents at Dig Gardens, fresh outfits from Shoe Fetish or Pacific Trading Co., or everyone’s favorite apple juice from Martinelli’s Company Store, Santa Cruz County shops are open for business.
-Please note, masks and social distancing are required in all businesses.
-Also be aware of individual businesses’ safety guidelines.
+Please watch for individual businesses’ safety guidelines regarding masking and other safely measures.

 #11: RESORT REFRESH